Gissio/radpro/docs/install-fs600-fs1000.md

 Now, follow these steps:

 * Solder the 4-pin header to SWD on the board.
-* Make sure there are no batteries in the battery holder.
 * If you use Windows, install the [ST-LINK driver](https://www.st.com/en/development-tools/stsw-link009.html).
 * Connect the ST-Link V2 device to SWD.
 The pins, from left to right, are:
   * +3.3V